pmacosta/putil/README.rst

 Interpreter
 ===========

-The package has been developed and tested with Python 2.7 and Python 3.4
+The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4
+and 3.5

 Installing
 ==========